top of page

 Who are you and why haven't we heard about your farm?

 We moved to Moscow in 2006 so that Chris could take a postdoctoral position as a biologist at the University of Idaho.
-At the same time, Jessica established a consulting business working with charitable foundations and other philanthropic organizations across the country.
+At the same time, Jessica established a consulting business working with grantmaking foundations and other philanthropic organizations across the country.
 After falling in love with the Inland Northwest, especially the tight-knit community of Moscow, we decided to stay here and pursue our long-time goal of owning and running a small farm.
-We purchased 40 acres outside of Viola in 2012, and have grown the farm gradually since then, in pace with our ability to balance the number of customers with weekly production.
-Even though most of our regular customers do have some sort of connection through friends, school, or work, you don't need to know us personally to sign up as a member.
+Interested?
+You can sign up as a member.
 There is no fee to register, and no commitment to purchase anything unless you want to.

 Why did you choose the name "Muddy Springs Farm"?